MicrosoftDocs/openapi-docs/OpenAPI/kiota/middleware.md

 ---

 # Implementing Middleware
-Implement middleware to access the pure request.
+Here we review implementing Middleware into Kiota.
+Using this example we are going to access the request before we proccess the request.
+This allows us to audio the request or to maker changes before submitting.

 ## Middleware class
-Create your middleware class and add your business logic
+Create your middleware class and add your business requirements.
+For example you may wish to add custom Headers to the request.

 ```
 public class SaveRequestHandler : DelegatingHandler